blonsubash/pokedex/README.md

 PokeDex

-Introduction
+Introduction:
 Pokemon Explorer is a web application built to explore information about Pokemon characters.
 It allows users to search for Pokemon by name, filter them by type, region, and habitat, and view detailed information about each Pokemon.
 Can be searched by pokemon name.

-Prerequisites
+Prerequisites:

 Node.js version 18 or greater is required to run this project.

 Make sure you have npm or yarn installed on your machine.

-Installation
+Installation:

-Clone the repository to your local machine.
+Step 1: Clone the repository to your local machine.

-Navigate to the project directory.
+Step 2: Navigate to the project directory.

-Install dependencies using npm or yarn:
+Step 3: Install dependencies using npm or yarn:

         npm install

         or yarn

-Usage
-After installing dependencies, start the development server by running:
+Step 4: After installing dependencies, start the development server by running:

         npm run dev

         yarn dev

-Open your browser and navigate to http://localhost:3000 to access the application.
+Step 5 : Open your browser and navigate to http://localhost:3000 to access the application.

 Technologies Used

-React.js
-Vite
-Axios
+React.js,
+Vite,
+Axios,,
 react-router-dom
 react-spinners

 Credits

 This project was built by blonsubash.

 Special thanks to the PokeAPI for providing the Pokemon data used in this project.